kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-11-the-goalkeeper-should-be-replaced-if-we-dont-score.md

 image: "https://i.imgur.com/bDQ998a.jpg"
 ---

-There is a strange phenomenon where people overlook or cast too much of a spotlight on a goalkeeper based on the number of goals their team scores, not concedes.
+July 11, 2023 — There is a strange phenomenon where people overlook or cast too much of a spotlight on a goalkeeper based on the number of goals their team scores, not concedes.

 <!---more--->